0x54/DaemonTweety/README.md

 A simple twitter notification daemon

 ## Introduction
 This is a dirty Python script showing your timeline tweets in small dialogs.
-In every dialogs it shows the avatar of who is twetting and let you retweet.
+In every dialog it shows the avatar of who is twetting and it lets you retweet.
+All the links in tweets are clickable!
 It is built with [libnotify](http://www.galago-project.org/news/index.php) and [Python Twitter](https://github.com/bear/python-twitter)

+From here https://dev.twitter.com/apps add it as your application, get the OAuth credentials and fit them in it (at the beginning of the script there are some dedicated variables).

 ## License
 ```